backstage/backstage/docs/integrations/github/discovery.md

 builder.setProcessingIntervalSeconds(300);
 ```

-Alternatively, or additionally, you can configure [github-apps] authentication
+Alternatively, or additionally, you can configure [github-apps](github-apps.md) authentication
 which carries a much higher rate limit at GitHub.

 This is true for any method of adding GitHub entities to the catalog, but
 especially easy to hit with automatic discovery.

 [rate limits]: https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting
-[github-apps]: ../../plugins/github-apps.md